Tutorial: Rasa Basics¶

 Learn how to connect your bot to different messaging apps

-Learn about customising the components in your NLU pipeline
+Learn about customizing the components in your NLU pipeline

 Read about custom and built-in entities